0xSero/partisia-docs/docs/smart-contracts/tools-to-help-you-with-smart-contracts.md

 Want to explore more possibilities?
 You can go visit the cli-execution-reference-tests to see example usage of [the CLI tool](https://gitlab.com/partisiablockchain/language/partisia-cli/-/tree/main/src/test/resources/cli-execution-reference-tests?ref_type=heads)
 You can look in the commandline.sh that is placed within each test folder to understand the multitude of applications this tool can have.

-## The test framework
-In the [example contracts](https://gitlab.com/partisiablockchain/language/example-contracts), we have tests, to show the behaviour for all the contracts.
-These tests are written in
-Java, using our testing framework Junit-contract-test.
-In the test we are provided a blockchain object, where we can deploy and interact with multiple different contracts.
-You can see how to create your own tests by visiting this article: Insert link to Jens docs.

 ## Zk client

 ## Example client